Date Nut Cookies | Thumbprint Filled

 Step thirteen

-Once out of the oven, let them cool for five minutes before taking them off the cookie sheets and placing them onto wire racks to cool further.
+Once out of the oven, let them cool for five minutes before taking them off the baking sheets and placing them onto wire racks to cool further.
+You will have to do this recipe in batches.

 As I said before, these are soft cookies, so don’t expect a crunch to them.
 And they are deeply satisfying to eat, especially if you love dates.